platoonic/fresh-coffee/README.md

 # FreshCoffee
-FreshCoffee is a cross-platform mobile application based on React Native and NodeJS backend (Not yet implemented)
+FreshCoffee is a cross-platform mobile application for a dummy coffee shop purely made to fiddle around with React Native and mobile applications, it's based on React Native and NodeJS backend (Not yet implemented)
 # Features
 - Clean and minimal User Interface
 - Specialized component to showcase featured products